 Brown Bear Brown Bear, What Do You See? by Bill Martin Jr. and Eric Carle

-Yes, a classic, and for good reason.
-Beautifully illustrated and total baby brain candy.
-It’s tough to get sick of this one and that’s because it’s it doesn’t insult your kids’ intelligence.
+This is a classic book for 1-year-olds, and for good reason.
+It is beautifully illustrated and total baby brain candy.
+It’s tough to get sick of this one and that's because it's it doesn't insult kids’ intelligence.
 Instead, it starts a conversation with your little one, where they have the power to answer back.

 Little Blue Truck by Alice Schertle and Jill McElmurry